 Symmetric kernels.
 Complex Hilbert space.
-Orthonormal system of functions.
-Riesz-Fischer theorem (statement only).
+Orthonormal system of Riesz-Fischer theorem (statement only). functions.
 Fundamental properties of eigenvalues and eigenfunctions for symmetric kernels.
 Expansion in eigenfunctions and bilinear form.
-A necessary and sufficient condition for a symmetric L2-kernel to be separable.
+A necessary and sufficient condition for a symmetric L_2 -kernel to be separable.
+Hilbert-Schmidt Definite and indefinite kernels.
+Mercer's theorem (statement theorem.
+Solution of integral equations with symmetric kernels by using only).
 Hilbert-Schmidt theorem.
-Definite and indefinite kernels.
-Mercer's theorem (statement only).
-Solution of integral equations with symmetric kernels by using Hilbert-Schmidt theorem.

 Singular integral equations.
 The Abel integral equation.
-Inversion formula for singular integral equation with kernel of the type $[h(s) - h(t)]^D$ with
+Inversion formula for singular integral equation with kernel of the type $[h(s) - h(t)]^{-\alpha}$ with $0 < \alpha < 1$.

-0<D< 1.
 Cauchy principal value for integrals.
 Solution of the Cauchy type singular integral equations.
 The Hilbert kernel.
 Solution of the Hilbert-type singular integral equations.
 Integral transform methods.
 Fourier transform.
 Laplace transform.
 Applications to Volterra integral equations with convolution type kernels.
 Hilbert transforms and their use to solve integral equations.